NATURAL LEADERS

 All while having a successful career in the event marketing field.
 The pandemic shut down the exhibits industry, so Andrew took the opportunity to spend lots of that unexpected free time in nature, indulging in a passion for wildlife photography, hiking, and exploring the abundant parks and refuges all around the Greater DC Metro region and beyond.
 In three years of semi-retirement switching from a desk job to working outdoors, fostering “Adventure, Independence, and Courage” was a much better fit!

-Andrew graduated Summa Cum Laude with a B.A. in Organizational Communications from the University of Central Florida
+Andrew graduated Summa Cum Laude with a B.A. in Organizational Communications from the University of Central Florida.

 Picture